yizeyi18/ScalES/doc/introduction.rst

     W. Hu, L. Lin, C. Yang and J. Yang, Electronic structure of large-scale graphene nanoflakes, J. Chem.
 Phys.
 141, 214704, 2014

-DGDFT version history
+ScalES version history
 =====================

 - v1.0 (TBD)

-  - First public release of DGDFT project.
+  - First public release of ScalES project.
-  - The publicly release version of DGDFT include only the ``pwdft`` module.
+  - The publicly release version of ScalES include only the ``pwdft`` module.
-  - The ``dg`` and ``tddft`` module are available in the developer's branch and will be released later.
+  - The ``dgdft`` and ``tddft`` module are available in the developer's branch and will be released later.

 - Between v0.8 and v1.0 (2016-2020), we did not use a version system.